jjjj473/ggggg/README.md

 - `archbrowser://help` — simple help page

 Navigation links on the home page use this custom scheme and now load correctly within the browser.
+The browser also accepts optional trailing slashes or query strings after each internal URL so `archbrowser://history/` will work the same as `archbrowser://history`.

 Internal pages share a small style sheet and script so the theme preference is preserved as you navigate.